FTIR Sample Techniques - Transmission

 - Organic powders in pellet or mull form

 - Economical – cells and mounts are generally inexpensive

 - Well established – most traditional form of sample measurement

 - Excellent spectral information – ideal for qualitative measurements

 - Great for quantitative work – many standard operating procedures are based on transmission

 Dr. Michael Bradley received his BS degree in chemistry from the University of South Carolina and his PhD in physical chemistry from the University of Illinois, and also completed his MBA in management.
 He taught graduate and undergraduate chemistry for 15 years, prior to becoming a field applications scientist with Thermo Nicolet, subsequently Thermo Fisher Scientific, in 2002.
-He is now the marketing manager for FTIR and FTIR microscopy products.
+He is the Global Training Manager for FTIR products.